gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

  * Defines a SCTP parameters to negotiate support of DTLS over SCTP.

- * Clarifies that DTLS handshake needs to occur immediately after SCTP handshake when this specification is supported.
+ * Requires that the DTLS handshake needs to occur immediately after SCTP handshake prior to any other user messages when this specification is supported.

- * Requires that the usage of SCTP-AUTH {{RFC4895}} uses SHA-256 and not SHA-1.
+ * Requires that SHA-256 is supported in SCTP-AUTH {{RFC4895}} when combined with DTLS/SCTP.
+Similarily SHA-1 is forbidden to be used.

 #  Acknowledgments